aquasecurity/tfsec/CONTRIBUTING.md

 ### :cloud: Step 2: Add Cloud Provider/Service Support

- DefSec already covers most popular cloud providers and many services, resources and attributes available for each of them.
+ DefSec already covers most popular cloud providers; with many services, resources and attributes available for each.

 The `provider` package contains structs that represent cloud resources, such as [AWS S3 Buckets](https://github.com/aquasecurity/defsec/blob/master/provider/aws/s3/bucket.go#L5).
 Rules simply check the various properties of these structs without having to worry about the intricacies of Terraform, CloudFormation or whatever was used to define the resources.